chromium/chromium/docs/ui/android/night_mode.md

 * If building **chrome\_apk**, add `compress_resources = false` in gn args to disable Lemon compression.
 See [Issue 957286](https://crbug.com/957286) for details.
 * Night mode is only available on L+
-* Animation is turned off when in power save mode on Andoird L-O
+* Animation is turned off when in power save mode on Android L-O

 ## Optional: Add independent night mode control to an Activity
 Most of the features will follow the app-wise night mode control, but some features might require introduction of an independent night mode control.
 For example, custom tab will not follow the app-wise night mode control, but instead, will respect the night mode settings from the host app.
 In such cases, you can